Incarnations of the Doctor

 Tropes associated with Big Finish

 The Warrior.
 Expanding upon his main appearance in "The Day of the Doctor", we see him at the heart of the Time War; blunt, no nonsense, really grumpy, and ready to do what has to be done.
 The War Doctor insists he's not the Doctor anymore, but there are still hints of his old self that pop up occasionally.
-The War Doctor's story is told in a 12-part series released in four installments separate from the monthly range.
+The War Doctor's story is told in a 12-part series released in four instalments separate from the monthly range.

 - Berserk Button: He really doesn't like being called the Doctor, since he's renounced the name.
 He'll freak out if you call him it enough.